10 Useful Malayalam Words To Learn Before Traveling To Kerala

 If you are hungry and have nothing to eat in your bag.
 Reach out to locals and say “enikku vishakunnu”, it is Malaylam for “I am hungry.”

-You can be sure that the locals will provide you some refreshments.
-This word is critical because you will not go hungry because of a communication breakdown.
+You can be sure that the locals will provide you with some refreshments.
+This is one of the popular Malayalam phrases for travel and is essential to fill your belly.

 6. Ningalude Peru Enthaanu